Modern Foreign Languages

 - Children will enrich their language learning by developing an understanding of the Spanish culture.

 Our MFL curriculum ensures that children develop their knowledge of where Spanish is spoken around the world.
-Varied learning experiences, including ‘Hispanic Day’ also ensure that languages are celebrated throughout the school community whilst providing a context for language learning and develop the children’s understanding of different cultures.
+Varied learning experiences, including ‘European Day of Languages and National Day of Spain’ also ensure that languages are celebrated throughout the school community whilst providing a context for language learning and develop the children’s understanding of different cultures.

 Unit assessments are used to record the progress that pupils are making in terms of knowing more, remembering more and being able to do more at the end of each academic year.
 This will record whether the children are working towards the age related expectations, at the age related expectations or exceeding the age related expectations.